haxtheweb/edtechjoker/draft-outline.md

 ## Tuesday
 - Feedback and grading on Project 1 as well as bonus / top work
 - Reusing the button from our previous project in this one as a `devDependency`
+- Adding a concept: Named slots and how they render out
 - Critique / review of the cards worked on in the previous week
 - Performance tricks / concepts:
   - Google fonts -- https://fonts.google.com/specimen/Open+Sans for the font that is to spec of this project